 Innovative Program “Cracks The Code” For Residential Solar Power

-Unique Program Reduces Costs for Customers by About $7500 Each, Making More Affordable and Attractive To Homeowners
+Unique Program Reduces Costs for Customers by About $7500 Each, Making Power More Affordable and Attractive To Homeowners

 The Clean and Investment Authority (CEFIA) and SmartPower released today a report that reveals a proven model for dramatically reducing the cost barrier that has stood in the way of wide-scale adoption of residential solar power in the United States.
-In recent years, the cost of the hardware required for residential has declined significantly; it’s the “soft” costs of customer acquisition that have been the primary obstacle.
-This report reveals a way to reduce those soft costs and make residential attractive not just to those who are naturally inclined to alternative sources but also to those who simply want to stabilize their costs.
-About 20% of those choosing solar under this model had never thought about acquiring before.
+In recent years, the cost of the hardware required for residential power has declined significantly; it’s the “soft” costs of customer acquisition that have been the primary obstacle.
+This report reveals a way to reduce those soft costs and make residential power attractive not just to those who are naturally inclined to alternative sources but also to those who simply want to stabilize their costs.
+About 20% of those choosing solar under this model had never thought about acquiring solar power before.

-The report details the results of Phase 1 of Solarize Connecticutsm – a partnership between CEFIA and SmartPower is part of the Energize Connecticut initiative, which helps consumers and businesses save money and access clean energy.
+The report details the results of Phase 1 of Solarize Connecticutsm – a partnership between CEFIA and SmartPower is part of the Energize initiative, which helps consumers and businesses save money and access clean energy.
 The results cover a 20-week four-town initiative to advance the adoption of residential solar photovoltaic systems by lowering acquisition costs and making solar more affordable to residents using the Solarize model.
 The results, which are impressive and highlight the extraordinary potential of residential solar power as acquisition costs decline, include the following:

 In only 20 weeks – and in every Solarize community — the rate of adoption for residential solar installations was between 24 and 64 times greater than the previous seven years.
 In one town, during this same 20 weeks, installed capacity more than quintupled.